JetBrains/resharper-rider-samples/readme.md

 ## Getting started

-Simply get a copy of the repo (clone or download straight) and open the `resharper-workshop.sln` in Visual Studio.
+Simply get a copy of the repo (clone or download straight) and open the `resharper-rider-samples.sln` in Visual Studio.
 It is recommended to build the solution at least once before starting, as this will restore various NuGet packages used by some of the exercises (many exercises do not require compiling, such as navigation and editing, but others require compiling code, or referencing third party assemblies, such as unit testing and asp.net MVC support)

 The exercises are structured into numbered solution folders.
 Each folder contains one or more projects, and the exercises themselves are usually described in comments inside the source to these projects.
 Simply open the files and work through the exercises at your own pace.